Feeding Timer Lite app icon

 • Rough gaps between feeds — enough to notice a rhythm.

 Sometimes I added a short note — “sleepy latch”, “fussy before feed” — when it felt helpful.
 I skipped anything that made it feel like homework.
+That same gentle approach is part of why logging feeds gave me peace of mind instead of creating more pressure.

 The Benefits I Didn’t Expect